F1jobs-io/Arjun/ASSETS_INVENTORY.md

-# Portfolio Assets Inventory for Deepak's Data Engineer Portfolio
+# Portfolio Assets Inventory for Arjun's Industrial Engineering Portfolio

 ## Summary
 Successfully downloaded and prepared 20 high-quality assets for the data engineering portfolio, totaling 5.4MB of optimized images.
 All assets are ready for production use with proper licensing.